UPDATE

 On average, the PTC said the fare hike works out to about a rise of 15 cents per week for 85 per cent of commuters.

-The changes which will take into effect on Oct 8 also coincides with the opening of the full Circle Line, which means commuters will only see one round of fare increases.
+He said the fare hike which takes effect on Oct 8 also coincides with the opening of the full Circle Line, which means commuters will only see one round of fare increases.

-This comes after public transport operators SMRT and SBS Transit submitted their applications on July 11 to increase the total bus and rail fares collected by up to 2.8 per cent.
+On 11 July, public transport operators SMRT and SBS Transit submitted their applications to the Public Transport Council (PTC) to increase the total bus and rail fares collected by up to 2.8 per cent.

-Mr Ee noted that the increase is calculated using the annual fare adjustment formula recommended by the Government-appointed Fare Review Mechanism Committee, which it has adopted since 2005.
+The increase is calculated using the annual fare adjustment formula recommended by the Government-appointed Fare Review Mechanism Committee.

 This formula takes into account the consumer price index, wage index and productivity gains.